John 21

 [9] Therefore, when they disembarked to the land, they see a fire of coals lying, and a fish laid thereon, and bread.

-“and a fish laid thereon, and bread.”
+“And a fish laid thereon, and bread.”
 Now the hope had been fulfilled; not only fire but food was also waiting for them to eat.
 This act from the Lord will make the disciples happy; besides, having seen fire, they now see the food waiting.
-A person needs a piece of bread and some small pieces of fish to eat; the heavy of the stomach is on the bread, not just fish alone.
+A person needs a piece of bread and some small pieces of fish to eat; the heaviness of the stomach is on the bread, not just fish alone.

 [10] Jesus says to them, Bring some of the fish which you have now caught.